Ski Lift Passes - Options in Meribel

 Children aged 5 - 12 years enjoy discounted passes and children under 5 are given a free ski pass (proof of age is required).
 Often the best value is offered by the Family Pass, which give discounts of up to 20% for families of 2 adults and 2 or more children under 18.

 3 Valley Liberty Pass:

 A new pass which allows you to ski on any day you like, in any of the different 3 Valley ski areas, without visiting the lift office.
 It offers discounts on the day lift pass rates, and some free days too.
 The cost is debited from your bank account.
-In 2012-13 this pass will be managed entirely online which means the ski pass won't be delivered to the lift pass office.
+From 2013 this pass will be managed entirely online which means the ski pass won't be delivered to the lift pass office.